Pieter Beelaerts van Blokland

 Jonkheer Pieter Adriaan Cornelis Beelaerts van Blokland (8 December 1932 – 22 September 2021) was a Dutch politician of the Christian Democratic Appeal (CDA).

 He was Minister of Housing, Spatial Planning and the Environment in the First Van Agt cabinet from 1977 to 1981.
-In 1981, he was an MP.
+In 1981, he was a member of the House of Representatives.
 Beelaerts van Blokland was mayor of Wolphaartsdijk, Vianen, Amstelveen, Apeldoorn, and Hengelo.
-He was also Queen's Commissioner of the Province of Utrecht from 1985 to 1998.
+He was also Queen's Commissioner of Utrecht from 1985 to 1998.